 Biden planned to announce on Monday his appointees to a 12-member panel that will oversee the new administration's efforts at ending the pandemic.
 The panel aims to help develop and deliver a vaccine while improving health data and supply chains.

 Biden also has promised to immediately rejoin the 2015 Paris Agreement on curbing the worst impacts of global warming this century.
 The United States formally departed from the treaty this past Wednesday, which was the result of the Trump administration's formal withdrawal notice to the United Nations exactly one year earlier.

 Rejoining the treaty does not require approval by the U.S. Congress, and readmission would take effect just 30 days later.
-The European Union and 189 nations that ratified it emit almost 90 percent of all greenhouse gases.
-China accounts for 28 percent and is the world’s biggest carbon polluter, while the United States accounts for 15 percent and is the second-biggest carbon polluter, according to data and analysis by the U.S.-based Union of Concerned Scientists.
+The European Union and 189 nations that ratified it emit almost 90% of all greenhouse gases.
+China accounts for 28% and is the world’s biggest carbon polluter, while the United States accounts for 15% and is the second-biggest carbon polluter, according to data and analysis by the U.S.-based Union of Concerned Scientists.

 As the U.S. rejoins the Paris treaty, the Biden-Harris administration also vows to overhaul domestic climate and environmental policies by focusing on clean energy technologies, high fuel standards for cars and SUVs and more incentives for renewable power.
 That comes not a moment too soon, say prominent climate scientists and advocates such as former Vice President Al Gore who believes the world is at a crucial "tipping point" in the global fight to solve the climate crisis.

 “Now is the time to translate this momentum into a just and equitable recovery program centered on clean energy solutions," Gore said in a statement on the Biden-Harris victory.
 "Now we must restore American leadership on the global stage and push the community of nations toward greater ambition on climate.”